 Bureaucracy was dreamt up by Ancient Egyptians and coined by the French, but it was the Germans who refined it into a system that regulates every single detail of every single area of life.

 Having recently relocated from London, to Munich, as an American citizen, I learned more about German protocol then I ever cared to know.

 Let's begin with the residence permit (AKA visa).
-As a US citizen, I could visit Germany for up to 90 days, visa-free, but in order to live/work, a residence permit would be required.
-I could legally enter Germany as a tourist, and then get my visa after arrival, I wouldn't be allowed to work until that visa paperwork was processed.
+As a US citizen, I can visit Germany for up to 90-days, visa-free, but in order to live/work, a residence permit is required.
+I could have legally entered Germany as a tourist, and then gotten my visa after arrival, but I wouldn't be allowed to work until that visa paperwork was processed.
 Since I had no concept of how long that might take and I didn't want to contend with the language barrier, I decided the best course of action would be to get my visa from the German embassy, in London, ahead of time.

 Tracking down a list of required documents was my next undertaking.
 Blogs I read told me one thing, the 'Consular Services' section of the German embassy listed others, so I brought EVERYTHING I could think of (and most of it in duplicate):

 A printout of the embassy appointment confirmation

 My passport and copies of the picture page

 My UK residence permit card and copies of it